 - a.
 The first principle is viewing the family's disposable income as the income that is relevant for examining the phenomenon of poverty.
 "Disposable income" is defined as the family's economic income (from work and from ownership of physical means of production and from financial assets) plus transfer payments (payments other than in consideration for economic activity, such as national insurance benefits, support from institutions and from individuals in Israel and abroad), and net direct taxes (income tax, national and health insurance contributions). - b.
 The second principle is viewing the median disposable income of the population as the society's representative income.
-The "median income" is defined as the threshold, when 50% of the families have income that is equal to or below it, while the income of the other 50% is above it.
-The poverty line is defined as the income level that is equal to 50% of the median disposable income.
-Therefore, a family whose disposable income is less than half of the median disposable income is considered to be a poor family.
-Economic growth, which stimulates an increase in the level of the median disposable income, also raises the poverty line.
-A family that is not poor, but whose disposable income is growing at a slower pace than the rise in the poverty line, is liable to become a poor family.
+The "median income" is defined as the threshold, when 50% of the families have income that is equal to or below it, while the income to become a poor family.